openlab-at-city-tech/openlab/wp-content/plugins/wti-like-post/readme.txt

 In total there are 6 styles available.
 If you still need a different one, then place thumbs up/down images of same file name and same size.

 == Changelog ==

+= 1.4.2 =
+* Fixed issue with voting period more than 1 day
+* Modified table structure to work with IPv6
+* Fixed the issue with Recently Liked Posts widget

 = 1.4.1 =
 * This is a security release following the correct and secured approach for ajax requests as per wordpress standards